jaegertracing/documentation/content/docs/next-release-v2/troubleshooting.md

 ### Remote Sampling

 The Jaeger backend supports [Remote Sampling](../sampling/#remote-sampling), i.e., configuring sampling strategies centrally and making them available to the SDKs.
-All Jaeger SDKs support it by setting `JAEGER_SAMPLER_TYPE=remote`.
-Some, but not all, OpenTelemetry SDKs also support remote sampling, often via extensions (refer to [Migration to OpenTelemetry](../client-libraries/#migration-to-opentelemetry) for details).
+Some, but not all, OpenTelemetry SDKs support remote sampling, often via extensions (refer to [Migration to OpenTelemetry](../../../sdk-migration/#migration-to-opentelemetry) for details).

 If you suspect the remote sampling is not working correctly, try these steps: